National Fish Habitat Action Plan (NFHAP) Coastal Assessment

 The assessment will be used in planning conservation projects by the National Fish Habitat Board and other conservation groups.
 To follow up our work, we will:

-Develop a plan to monitor and update the content and function of the assessment and Web tools based on user feedback.
+Continue to monitor and update the content and function of the assessment and web tools based on user feedback.

 Supplement data on additional indicators not included in the 2010 assessment report.

-Conduct statistical analysis to explore the linkage of inland watershed conditions with estuarine condition indicators.
+Conduct statistical analyses to explore the linkages of estuarine condition indicators to fish and invertebrate species presence/absence.

 Science for Coastal Ecosystem Management